 There are plenty of things to do in Glenwood Springs.
 Feel history come alive with a walk across the pedestrian bridge that spans the Colorado River, Glenwood Hot Springs Pool, train tracks, the I-70, and links the Hotel Colorado to downtown.

-Relax in the thermal water of Glenwood Hot Springs, which is open until 10pm for pre-bedtime bathing.
-Detox at Yampar Vapour Caves in the natural geothermal cave, or visit the modern Iron Mountain Hot Springs on the north bank of the Colorado River.
+Relax in the thermal water of Glenwood Hot Springs, which is open until 9pm for pre-bedtime bathing.
+Detox at Yampah Spa Vapor Caves in a natural geothermal cave, or visit the modern Iron Mountain Hot Springs on the north bank of the Colorado River.
 Ride the gondola up to the Fairy Caves on Iron Mountain and be thankful that you’re not going via donkey as Victorian guests had to do.

 Plan your trip to Glenwood Springs

 History buffs can visit Glenwood Springs as part of our rail route, Rockies to the Red Rocks, which travels between Moab, Utah and Denver, Colorado, with an overnight stop in town.
-During your stopover, you can soak up the stories at the Glenwood Hot Springs Resort, Hotel Colorado, or the Hotel Denver.
-Please note that hotels are assigned 30 days prior to departure based on availability, but each one holds a special place in the town’s history.
+During your stopover, you can soak up the stories at the Glenwood Hot Springs Lodge, Hotel Colorado, or the Hotel Denver.
+Please note that hotels are assigned based on availability and at the time of check in for your train departure, but each one holds a special place in the town’s history.